hollowverse/hollowverse/notablePeople/victoria-justice/victoria-justice.md

     sourceUrl: "http://www.youtube.com/watch?v=5V3sHYG-CCg"
   - sourceTitle: "Victoria Justice Joins Charity Campaign For Young Girls"
     sourceUrl: "http://www.looktothestars.org/news/5136-victoria-justice-joins-charity-campaign-for-young-girls"
+summaries:
 ---

 Victoria Justice was born in Hollywood, Florida and moved to Los Angeles, California when she was 11 years old.

 Regarding Justice's religion, the consensus seems to be that she's Catholic.
-Certain websites claim to have gotten the information from Justice's Myspace page,<a class="source-citation" href="#http://www.chacha.com/question/is-victoria-justice-catholic" title="Is victoria justice catholic?">[1]</a> but her current Myspace page doesn't contain any such information, or any mention of religion for that matter.<a class="source-citation" href="#http://www.myspace.com/victoriajustice" title="Victoria Justice">[2]</a>
+Certain websites claim to have gotten the information from Justice's Myspace page,<a class="source-citation" href="#http%3A%2F%2Fwww.chacha.com%2Fquestion%2Fis-victoria-justice-catholic" title="Is victoria justice catholic?">[1]</a> but her current Myspace page doesn't contain any such information, or any mention of religion for that matter.<a class="source-citation" href="#http%3A%2F%2Fwww.myspace.com%2Fvictoriajustice" title="Victoria Justice">[2]</a>

-Although, I was convinced by these two tween Hispanic girls who sought to "prove" Justice is Catholic using a poster of her as evidence and pointing out a bracelet she was wearing with the Virgin Mary and the Angel Gabriel plus the fact that some of her family is from Puerto Rico.<a class="source-citation" href="#http://www.youtube.com/watch?v=5V3sHYG-CCg" title="Victoria Justice is Catholic">[3]</a>
+Although, I was convinced by these two tween Hispanic girls who sought to "prove" Justice is Catholic using a poster of her as evidence and pointing out a bracelet she was wearing with the Virgin Mary and the Angel Gabriel plus the fact that some of her family is from Puerto Rico.<a class="source-citation" href="#http%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D5V3sHYG-CCg" title="Victoria Justice is Catholic">[3]</a>

 Beyond that, these two fans offered anyone who subscribed to their YouTube channel Victoria Justice's phone number, so you know it's legit.